The Essential Role of SOC Analysts in Modern Cybersecurity

 - Consistent Quality: AI provides thorough investigation of each alert following best practices

-- Reduced Burnout: Humans avoid the mind-numbing aspects of alert triage
+- Reduced Burnout: Humans avoid the mind-numbing aspects of alert triage that drive 48% of analysts to exhaustion

 - Enhanced Decision Making: Humans receive complete context and evidence for faster, better decisions